Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Discussion

-We can test this interpretation by measuring the angle offset between the halo wake and the bar.
+Second, we measure the angle offset between the halo wake and the bar.
 If the wake and the bar are aligned (i.e., there is no angle offset), then the wake cannot exert a negative torque on the bar.
-This angle is plotted in the left panel of Fig.~\ref{fig:wake}, which shows that the angle offset is larger in the \Nbody{} case than in the SMUGGLE case by about a factor of two.
-The center and right panels of Fig.~\ref{fig:wake} show the halo wake with respect to the location of the bar in the \Nbody{} (center) and SMUGGLE (right) cases at one point in time.
+This angle is plotted in the left panel of Fig.~\ref{fig:wake}, which shows that the angle offset is larger in the \Nbody{} case than in the \SMUGGLE{} case by about a factor of three.
+The center and right panels of Fig.~\ref{fig:wake} show the halo wake with respect to the location of the bar in the \Nbody{} (center) and \SMUGGLE{} (right) cases at one point in time.
+Note that in Fig.~\ref{fig:wake} we have removed the halo material trapped in the bar, which exerts no net torque on the bar.

 The presence of the gas can arrest the process by which additional material in the dark matter halo can contribute to a wake.
-However, this does not explain why the pattern speed in the SMUGGLE case is nearly constant over several Gyr.
-Naively, it would be a coincidence that the bar pattern speed remains constant in the SMUGGLE case, resulting from a chance cancellation of the halo and gas torques.
-However, a constant pattern speed in the presence of gas has been observed in a few simulations of barred galaxies with gas \citep{1993AA...268...65F, 2010ApJ...719.1470V, 2014MNRAS.438L..81A}.
-Previous work has argued this is due to the bar torquing gas inwards, but no explanation has been given for why it might remain constant.
+However, this does not explain why the pattern speed in the \SMUGGLE{} case is nearly constant over several Gyr.
+Naively, it would be a coincidence that the bar pattern speed remains constant in the \SMUGGLE{} case, resulting from a chance cancellation of the halo and gas torques.
+However, a constant pattern speed in the presence of gas has been observed in a few simulations of barred galaxies with gas \citep{1993AA...268...65F, 2007ApJ...666..189B, 2009ApJ...707..218V, 2010ApJ...719.1470V, 2014MNRAS.438L..81A}.

+\citet{1993AA...268...65F} argue this behavior is due to the steepening of the circular velocity curve in the central region as the bar drives gas to the center. \citet{2009ApJ...707..218V} argue this behavior occurs when the corotation resonance is larger than the disk radius, but we observe the behavior when the corotation radius is well within the disk.

 We propose that an equilibrium mechanism is responsible for the pattern speed remaining approximately constant.
 In this scenario, residual negative torque from the dark matter halo balances out the positive torque from the gas phase.
 It has been shown when an analytic bar is forced to rotate at a constant pattern speed for a few Gyr, the halo exerts almost no torque on the bar \citep{2022MNRAS.513..768C}.
 We saw in Fig.~\ref{fig:prop} that the dark matter halo in our simulation is still able to support some negative torque over a several Gyr time span.